 The 79th TSC is headquartered at Joint Forces Training Base in Los Alamitos, Calif., officially activated on December 1, 2009.

-Under the command of Brigadier General Eugene (Gene) J. LeBoeuf, with a day-to-day staff of approximately 80 Soldiers and Civilians and more than 200 Troop Program Unit Soldiers, the 79th TSC executes command and control of the 4th, 311th, 364th, and 451st Sustainment Commands (Expeditionary).
+Under the command of Major General David W. Ling, with a day-to-day staff of approximately 80 Soldiers and Civilians and more than 200 Troop Program Unit Soldiers, the 79th TSC executes command and control of the 103rd, 311th, 364th, and 451st Sustainment Commands (Expeditionary).

 As Operational Command Posts of a Theater Sustainment Command – the ESCs plan, coordinate synchronize, monitor, and control operational- level sustainment operations for Army Service Component Commands, Joint Task Forces and Joint Forces Commands throughout the world.

 As a warfighting headquarters, provides mission command and operational-level sustainment support to United States Army Africa (USARAF) / United States Africa Command (AFRICOM) and Army, Joint, and Multinational Forces in support of unified land operations.
 Also provides training and readiness mission command to four Expeditionary Sustainment Commands (ESCs) with 13 brigade-level commands and 209 units focused on personnel, readiness, training, equipping, and deploying.

 The 79th Theater Sustainment Command provides trained and ready logistics units for worldwide operations and deployment.
 The 79th TSC’s operational designation in Sept.
 16, 2017 makes it the newest of the Army’s Theater Sustainment Commands and one of only two in America's Army Reserve, with units that span locations dispersed across 19 states, all west of the Mississippi River.